Fourme D Ambert

 Fourme D'Ambert has a creamy white interior with dark greeny blue veining.
 It is moist in texture with a savoury taste that is tangy with a touch of sweetness.

-Fourme D'Ambert has evidently been in existence from an early age, with legends existing from the 8th century which attest to its consumption.
-It was originally made in the 'jasseries', a collection of buildings where people lived, kept their animals and made cheese.
+This historic cheese has been in existence from an early age, with legends existing from the 8th century which attest to its consumption.
+Originally made in the 'jasseries', a collection of buildings where people lived, kept their animals and made cheese.
 These traditional dwellings surrounded the mountains of the Haut-Forez and comprised a hayloft, stable and living area where the cheese was also made.

 Fourme D'Ambert obtained a Protected Designation of Origin (PDO) in 1972 and has since then been subject to specifications in its production.
 These include the fact that the cows producing the milk must be put out to pasture and grass should form the basis of their diet, being sourced from the region within the area of its designation.Read More